A pest risk analysis for brown marmorated stink bug (Halyomorpha halys)

 New scientific information

-Scientific information can be provided to the department at any time, including after a risk analysis has been completed.
+Scientific information can be provided to the department at any time, even after a risk analysis has been completed.
 We will consider the information provided and will review the analysis.